 - Ramp-up takes time.
 Even experienced agents need onboarding and training to align with your processes.

 - If the partner underperforms, you risk losing customer trust and revenue.
-Outsourcing customer service to a team that is unable to deliver high quality support inevitably reflects on your brand.
+Outsourcing customer service to a team that is unable to deliver high-quality support inevitably reflects on your brand.

 Customer service outsourcing process

-- Define your needsālanguages, working hours, channels.
-Identify exactly what your customers require so your support partner can meet expectations.
+- Define your needs—languages, working hours, channels.
+Identify exactly what your customers require and what results you aim to achieve (improved CSAT, shorter AHT).

 - Begin with a limited scope to evaluate service quality before expanding operations.
-A pilot project should be implemented first to prove the effectiveness of customer service outsourcing before expanding to full implementation.

 How to choose customer service outsourcing provider